 Overlapping the farthest reaches of Earth’s atmosphere and the very beginning of space, the ionosphere stretches roughly 50 to 400 miles above the surface.
 Solar radiation cooks tenuous gases there until they lose an electron (or two or three), creating a sea of electrically charged ions and electrons.
 Neither fully Earth nor space, the ionosphere reacts both to winds and weather from the lower atmosphere below and solar energy streaming in from above, changing constantly to form conditions we call space weather.

 “After years of work, I’m excited to get into orbit and turn on the spacecraft, open the doors on all our instruments,” said Thomas Immel, ICON principal investigator at the University of California, Berkeley.
-“ICON carries incredible capacity for science.
+“ICON carries the incredible capacity for science.
 I’m looking forward to surprising results and finally seeing the world through its eyes.”

 NASA’s Ionospheric Connection Explorer, or ICON, will orbit in the far reaches of the upper atmosphere, the bottom edge of near-Earth space.
 From this vantage point, ICON observes both the upper atmosphere and a layer of charged particles called the ionosphere.
-Credits: NASA’s Goddard Space Flight Center/G. Duberstein
+Credit: NASA’s Goddard Space Flight Center/G. Duberstein

 As far as space goes, the ionosphere is as close to home as it gets.
-Its constant changes can affect astronauts, satellites and much of the communications signals modern society relies upon.
+Its constant changes can affect astronauts, satellites, and much of the communications signals modern society relies upon.
 Scientists want to understand these changes, so they can eventually better predict them and protect our interests in space.

 Space may look empty, but the ionosphere brims with electrically charged gases, solar radiation, and electric and magnetic fields.
-Turbulence in this sea of charged particles can manifest as disruptions that interfere with orbiting satellites or communication and navigation signals used, for example, to guide airplanes, ships and self-driving cars.
+Turbulence in this sea of charged particles can manifest as disruptions that interfere with orbiting satellites or communication and navigation signals used, for example, to guide airplanes, ships, and self-driving cars.